Driving in the Emirates in 2026: Rules, Fines, License Conversion, and Safe-Road Tips for Tourists & Expats

 • Car rental agreement

-Driving in the UAE as a Resident
+Driving in the Emirates as a Resident

 • Complete driving lessons and tests at an approved driving institute.